-What does your character feel is important enough to carry around with them?It's a slightly different way of looking at this character-building tip, but I've learned that a subtle shift in how you consider something is often all it takes to turn a "not for me" tip into something that clicks and becomes incredibly helpful.
+What does your character feel is important enough to carry around with them?It's a slightly different way of looking at this character-building tip, but I've learned that a subtle shift in how we consider something is often all it takes to turn a "not for me" tip into something that clicks and becomes incredibly helpful.

 What items give a sense of the plot?Any item could be in a purse, pocket, or bag.
 People carry useless stuff all the time, and they carry stuff that could be found in anyone's bag.
-But if you think about what's unique to that character, and how that item gives a sense of the plot, conflict, or even theme, then you've discovered something about your character you probably didn't know before.
+But if you think about what's unique to your character, and how that item gives a sense of the plot, conflict, or even theme, then you've discovered something about your character you probably didn't know before.

 (More on discovering who your characters are here)

-Now add back only items that also say something about your character that relates to the plot, conflict, or theme of the novel.
+Add back only items that also say something about your character that relates to the plot, conflict, or theme of the novel.

 (More ways to create characters here)